But why stop there? Awkward client conversations will always happen, whether you’re jingling bells atop a mistletoe-adorned dumpster or…fatefully not.

 <Attach rate card to email>

-WHEN YOU WANT TO SEND OUT A THOUGHTFUL HOLIDAY HELLO TO REMIND CLIENTS THAT YOU EXIST (AND YOU’RE READY FOR THEIR BUSINESS IN 2014!)
-WITHOUT SOUNDING KISS-ASSY OR GENERIC:
+WHEN YOU WANT TO SEND OUT A THOUGHTFUL HOLIDAY HELLO TO REMIND CLIENTS THAT YOU EXIST (AND YOU’RE READY FOR THEIR BUSINESS THIS YEAR!)
+WITHOUT SOUNDING KISS-ASSY OR GENERIC

 “Hi, client!
-I just wanted to quickly pop in, do a Miss America style wave, (and maybe give a saucy wink), and let you know that that – HI! – I’m here for you if you need any extra support with any projects you’re rolling out for 2014, and extend you priority scheduling before I release <insert fabulous new service> in January.”
+I just wanted to quickly pop in, do a Miss America style wave, (and maybe give a saucy wink), and let you know that that – HI! – I’m here for you if you need any extra support with any projects you’re rolling out for the new year, and extend you priority scheduling before I release <insert fabulous new service> in January.”

 [Of course, you don’t want to lie.
 But you probably are rolling out new services, and you probably will be getting booked up, so if there’s anyone you love working with (and want to work with them more), then don’t wait for the business.
 Go get it.]

-WHEN YOU WANT TO ASK FOR REFERRALS FOR 2014–WITHOUT SOUNDING LIKE A DESPERATE, NEEDY SCHMUCK:
+WHEN YOU WANT TO ASK FOR REFERRALS—WITHOUT SOUNDING LIKE A DESPERATE, NEEDY SCHMUCK

 “Client!
 Guess what I’m doing right now?
 Hint: I’m wearing my bright red lipstick, and there are twelve French men in my foyer.